RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 "nohup docker attach <ContainerID> & "
 # It will store all the logs in nohup.out file .

+Here "nohup" : Stands for no "hangup" .
+It prevents the command from being terminated even if your terminal session is closed or you log out.

 ```

 # Docker Scout :